BrandonJohnGrenier/pattern-microstructure/README.md

 }
 ```

 The contract isn't expressive enough to report on both success and failure conditions in a consistent fashion.
-If a validation error were to occur within the create(), update() or delete() methods, errors would have to be propogated through a RuntimeException.
+If a validation error were to occur within the create(), update() or delete() methods, errors would have to be propagated through a RuntimeException.

 The findById() and findByUsername() methods will return accounts if found, but the negative case is subjective - these methods could throw a RuntimeException to communicate that a result wasn't found, or return null as a convention.